cyhex/streamcrab/README.md

 ### How to test your own datasets

-Rule number one; Please do remember that testing a single tweets/texts would not yield anything userful.
+Rule number one:  Please do remember that testing a single tweet/text will not yield anything useful.
 In fact you would need to use test classes to check your dataset performance.
-From my experience, test with around 300k tweets most likely to give a proper overview of your datasets performance.
+From my experience, tests with around 300k tweets most likely to give a proper overview of your datasets performance.

 For general testing a tests/accuracyTest2.py gives a good overview of the system performance.
-In fact you can also use it to get in-deep analysis of your dataset performance:
+In fact you can also use it to get in-depth analysis of your dataset performance:

 		MD.classifier.show_most_informative_features(n=100)